Minimizing the number of 5-cycles in graphs with given edge-density: Proof of the main theorem

 For this we find suitable $A \in \mathcal{A}$, such that $\phi(A) \geq 0$ for all $\phi \in Hom^+(\mathcal{A},\mathbb{R})$ with $\phi(K_2)=p$, and use it in calculations.
 In particular, we will use it as $\phi(OPT) \geq \phi(OPT) - \phi(A) = \phi(OPT - A) \geq c$, where $c$ is the smallest coefficient $c_F$ when we express $OPT-A$ as $\sum_{F\in\C F_\ell} c_FF$.
 Note that $A$ may contain both positive and negative coefficients, and these coefficients combine with coefficients in $OPT$.

-When $p=1-\frac1k$ for integer $k\ge 3$, it is possible to prove the sharp lower bound as above by considering graphs only with one labeled vertex and $\ell=5$.
+When $p=1-\frac1k$ for integer $k\ge 3$, it is possible to prove the sharp lower bound as above by considering graphs of order 5 with only one labeled vertex.
 Similarly to defining the algebra $\mathcal{A}$ and limits of convergent graph sequences, one can define limits of sequences from the set $\mathcal F^1$ which consists of graphs with exactly one labeled vertex up a label-preserving isomorphism.
 This gives an algebra $\mathcal{A}^1$ and homomorphisms $Hom^+(\mathcal{A}^1,\mathbb{R})$.
 In the following, we depict the labeled vertex by a square.

 Let $X$ be the following column vector

 Notice that $X$ is the vector of all graphs on 3 vertices with exactly one labeled vertex (the yellow square).
 For isomorphism, the labeled vertex must be preserved but the remaining two vertices may be swapped.
 If $M$ is a positive semidefinite matrix in $\mathbb{R}^{6 \times 6}$, then for every $\phi^1 \in Hom^+(\mathcal{A}^1,\mathbb{R})$ it holds that